March 14, 2023 This feature was originally published on April 2, 2021.

 None of us could believe it – we thought we’d hit the jackpot.
 After playing around a bit more, we sent another email highlighting the bulletproof railings above apartments, and a few other bugs.
 And then, little more than two weeks later, the patch notes were released and the map was updated, applying fixes to everything we raised, and more.

 To say the update caught the interest of the community was an understatement.
 When people saw a compatibility model for Italy had been released on the Steam Workshop, the tin hat brigade appeared.
 I don’t blame them – it was after all the first update Italy had received in CS:GO’s history, but some of the theories were wild.

 When the truth about my email emerged, the reception was mixed.
 There was a lot of positive feedback from the community, who like me, thought it was cool that Valve was willing to update a map a small percentage of the community played.
 There was also a small percentage of people who thought that was something to send me death threats over, but hey, that’s the internet for you.

 The entire situation was totally bizarre, and although my squad lived and breathed the new update, our happiness was short-lived.

 Eight months later, Valve removed the map from the game without warning.
 It was like the rug had been pulled from under us.
 We’d gone from revelling in the fact that we’d made a positive impact to a game that we loved, to mourning a map which brought our entire squad together.
 We’d all met each other playing Italy, and although some of us were drunk at the time, we forged an unbreakable friendship trying over trying to zeus or knife unsuspecting counter-terrorists in apartments.

-I’ll never know if Valve removed the map because, after the update, only a handful of players were queuing it or if it was part of a much bigger plan to revamp the game and its offerings, but I feel terribly guilty.
+I’ll never know if Valve removed the map because only a handful of players were queuing it or if it was part of a much bigger plan to revamp the game and its offerings, but I feel terribly guilty.